• Home

 Lodging

-There will be a room block available at the Madison Concourse Hotel.
+There will be a room block available at the Best Western Premiere Park Hotel.

 Continuing Education

 The University of Wisconsin-Milwaukee’s School of Continuing Education will email conference Continuing Education Units (CEUs) to the email address listed on participant’s registration.
-Participation will be verified and CEUs sent prior to September 1, 2025.
 Be sure to check-in at the in-person conference, to ensure the correct processing of your CEUs.
 CEUs are earned by participating in live sessions.

 Proudly Partnering With